GM82Project/gm82web/posts/2025/06/02/01_update.md

 We have a new update ready for download.
 You can get the new version in the Downloads tab.

 ```
+-> With this update we've fixed a long-standing issue of the base 8.1 runner where the
+   display driver would always crash upon closing the game.

 New to this update: 8.2 Hub
 -> find, test, build, browse, and open source control for your projects
 -> clean unused files and fix broken tree problems in your projects